soaresdiogo/diogosoares-website/README.md

-# Diogo Soares • Personal Links
+# Diogo Soares • Bio Links

 This is the personal website of **Diogo Soares**, a developer, tech lead, and coffee enthusiast.
 It contains links to various platforms where you can connect with or learn more about Diogo.